Artwork by Ira Joel Haber

 In my waking dream I saw the beautiful bodies of the volleyball-playing boys and a cold scare ran over my back.
 I heard myself asking the same troubling question.

-I sometimes believed that if I really knew Hanako I would know our destiny.
-Yet, whenever I tried putting together all that I thought I understood about I only ended up with more mysteries.
+I sometimes believed if I really knew Hanako I would know our destiny.
+Yet, whenever I tried putting together all I thought I understood about I only ended up with more mysteries.

 How could my flower be Eggplant's daughter?
 Perhaps she was the mailman's daughter.
 Was she looking for a lost father through me?